CityofPittsburgh/data-rivers/README.md

 We have [Google Cloud Build](https://cloud.google.com/cloud-build) linked to this repository, which will run the test suite on any new pull request.
 Don't merge a PR before you get a green dot to the left of the blue Cloud Build icon.
-If there's a failure, click "Details", then on the next page, "View more details on Google Cloud Build" to examine the logs and see what went wrong.
+If there's a failure, click "Details", then on the next page, scroll down and click  "View more details on Google Cloud Build" to examine the logs and see what went wrong.

 Cloud Build automatically copies the repository to Cloud Storage when changes are merged to the `master` branch.
 The configuration for this is stored in `cloudbuild.yaml`; this file then runs the `deploy` command defined in the `Makefile`.